rsn55/DistanceVectorRouting/README.md

 # DistanceVectorRouting
-An interactive simulator for the distance-vector routing protocol.
-In Python.
+An interactive simulator for the distance-vector routing protocol in Python.

 Run the program with the following command:
 **python main.py [coordinate file] [link file]**